JKAnderson/tkUtilities/tkConfig.md

 `GetBools, GetFloats, GetStrings(section, field, default)` Returns a numerically-indexed list of values.
 Value in field is assumed to be space and/or comma-separated.
 `GetLines(section)` Returns a table of all values in the section, indexed by field names.
+`GetLinesOrdered(section)` Returns a numerically-indexed table of all fields and values in the section in the order they appear in the file.
+`GetIconCoords(section)` Returns the x, y, width, and height of the give item's icon.

 ### Getting section objects
 If you want to read multiple fields in the same section and don't feel like typing it out each time, you can get a section object with GetSection.
 All of the above methods are supported except SectionExists (obviously.)